Most women are familiar with breakouts around their period. But why does this happen and how can these monthly breakouts can be prevented?

 Just before day one of bleeding, progesterone levels drop to their lowest levels of the month, where they will remain until after ovulation.

 As they remain low for this two week window, they are working as less of a 5AR inhibitor than in the second half of the cycle.
-So, if a woman has high levels of 5AR and DHT that is causing her breakouts, she is likely to experience blemishes beginning from day one of her period.
+So, if a woman has high levels of 5AR and DHT that is causing her acne, she is likely to experience breakouts beginning from day one of her period.

 The most common cause of elevated 5AR and DHT is elevated blood-sugar levels and insulin resistance.